Association Corticosteroid/Azathioprine in Microscopic Polyangiitis/ Polyarteritis NODOSA or Churg Strauss Syndrome (CHUSPAN2)

 - patients covered by Health Insurance

-- physical examination
+- having had a baseline physical examination

 Exclusion Criteria:

-- patients with polyarteritis NODOSA with ANCA, not satisfying the criteria for microscopic polyangiitis
+- patients with polyarteritis nodosa with ANCA, not satisfying the criteria for microscopic polyangiitis

 - patients with clinically overt alveolar hemorrhage or respiratory distress syndrome

-- relapse of vasculitis
+- relapsing vasculitis

 - other vasculitis, especially secondary vasculitides